 - Full use of the facilities including kitchen, laundry and other living spaces

-- A bedroom, sometimes shared with other residents, with adjoining bathroom
+- A bedroom with adjoining bathroom

 - Clean bedding and pillows